shshemi/tabiew/tutorial/tutorial.md

 ## Inline Query

-Inline queries in Tabiew provide a convenient way to manipulate the current table.
-These queries are shorter versions of standard SQL queries executed on the data displayed inside the table rather than the entire dataset.
+Inline queries provide a convenient way to manipulate the current table.
+These queries are shorter versions of standard SQL executed on the data displayed in the table rather than the entire dataset.
 Here are the commands to perform inline queries:

 | Command| Example| Description|
 |--------|--------|------------|